-- Acupuncture is effective in a wide range of painful conditions and is commonly used to treat musculoskeletal pain; eg back, shoulder, neck and leg pain.
+- Acupuncture is effective in a range of painful conditions and is commonly used for short-term relief of chronic low back pain and neck pain, and can help with knee pain caused by osteoarthritis.

-This is not a complete list and many other conditions have been treated with acupuncture.
+This is not a complete list and other conditions have been treated with acupuncture.
+Should firm enough clinical evidence for the efficacy of acupuncture treatment for other conditions become available they will be listed here.

 Treatment for addictions and smoking